ELW-courses/significantEarthquakes/README.md

 Downloading data from the database results in a *.tsv* file.
-Once the raw file is located where the user can easily locate and load the data file, this package can be used to clean the data.
+Once the raw file is located where the user can easily locate and load the data file, this package can be used to clean and plot the data.

 ## Installation